benahm/keyboard/README.md

 keyboard
 ========
-This is a keyboard, programmed using JavaScript, HTML and CSS You can paste a text to type in the first prompt input And you have statistic about your typing speed (WPM, Time ..)
+This is a keyboard, programmed using JavaScript, HTML and CSS <br/>
+You can paste a text to type in the first prompt input <br/>
+And you have statistic about your typing speed (WPM, Time ..) <br/>
-When you end up typing you'll get the result
+When you end up typing you'll get the result <br/>
+Link : <a href="http://benahm.github.com/keyboard/">http://benahm.github.com/keyboard/ <a/>